-Links to key documents 3: Corporate Plan: A Strong, Responsible, & Accountable Council.
+Links to key documents: Corporate Plan: A Strong, Responsible, & Accountable Council.
 Medium Term Financial Strategy (MTFS) Maximises Income of revenues.

-Council Policies & Strategies Corporate Debt Management and Recovery Policy and Debt Write Off Policy
+Council Policies & Corporate Debt Management and Recovery Policy and Debt Strategies Write Off Policy

 Corporate Governance: Is this a key decision Yes.
 Has the public interest test been applied Yes.
-Details of any previous decision(s) on this matter September 2022, 2021/22, Debt Report.
+Details of any previous decision(s) on this matter July 2024 for the 2023/24 Debt Report.